 From 2011-2015, he was Chief Executive of Crown Agents, the international development company working in Africa and Asia, where he also was deputy Chairman of Crown Agents Bank and Crown Agents Investment Management.
 He has previously served as a non-executive or trustee of the UK-Japan 21st Century Group, the Met Office, the Gloucestershire and the London Wildlife Trusts, and the London Library.

 Terence lives in west London, and has a portfolio of non-executive and advisory roles across the public, private and third sectors, with a particular interest in governance, finance and environmental matters, and in Africa and Japan.
-His current roles include being a trustee of Tree Aid and a non-executive director at the Marine Management Organisation, London Pension Funds Authority, and the Single Source Regulations Office.
+His current roles include being a trustee of Tree Aid and a non-executive director at the Marine Management Organisation, and the London Pension Funds Authority.

 - MSc Finance, London Business School